 Joe Hurley launched Savingforcollege.com in 1999 while working as a tax CPA in Rochester, New York.
-He wrote and self-published the book "The Best Way to Save for College--A Complete Guide to 529 Plans", now in its eleventh edition with over 100,000 copies sold.
+He wrote and self-published the book 'The Best Way to Save for College--A Complete Guide to 529 Plans', now in its eleventh edition with over 100,000 copies sold.
 Through the years Joe and his wife Ginny opened accounts with 529 plans in 34 states for their two children, both of whom are now graduated from college.
 (The reason for so many different accounts was to facilitate research of 529 plans.)
-Joe continues to write and speak about 529 plans and other college-savings topics while at the same time establishing Kettle Ridge Farm (maple syrup, honey, and shiitake mushrooms) and attending community college part-time with leftover 529 funds.
+Joe now spends his full-time at Kettle Ridge Farm (maple syrup, honey, and shiitake mushrooms), though you may still see him occasionally at Savingforcollege.com.

 Brian has worked with 529's in many capacities since 2001.
 At Savingforcollege.com he is responsible for all things 529, including contributing content, quarterly rankings, and media relations.
 Brian previously served as Director of Advisor Distribution to Ascensus College Savings, the leading administrator of 529 savings and prepaid plans.
 At FRC (Financial Research Corporation) Brian served as Subject Matter Expert for educational savings research.
 Brian has been quoted in leading publications including The Wall Street Journal, Reuters, and Investor's Business Daily, among others.
 Brian received two Bachelor of Science degrees from Rensselaer Polytechnic Institute.
 He is a father of triplets with significant higher education expenses in his future.